 During an appearance on the Tonight Show with Jimmy Fallon, Dwayne Johnson said, "We had the world's top seismologist and earthquake scientist pore over the script, challenge us with the script, so by the time they walked away they said, 'Everything you guys shoot in the movie could actually happen.'"

 One of those experts who consulted on the movie quickly responded to the actor's comment, "I certainly don't agree with what Dwayne Johnson said on Jimmy Fallon the other night."
 Thomas Jordan, USC professor and director of the Southern California Earthquake Center, says that the filmmakers disregarded much of his advice.

 Press kits distributed to reporters addressed the science of the San Andreas movie in a more truthful manner, stating, "Applying creative license to a real-world threat, the story's far-reaching scenarios aim for a heightened sense of action and drama.
 Nevertheless, while not everything depicted on the screen is fact-based, the film still acknowledges the reality behind it." -LATimes.com

 Further explore the accuracy of the San Andreas movie through the videos below.
 Also take a look back at significant California earthquakes in recent history, including the massively devastating 1906 San Francisco earthquake and ensuing fires that wiped out most of the city.

-San Andreas Movie Without CGI Looks Silly but Still Fun
+San Andreas Movie Without the CGI

 If the San Andreas movie was made